APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [WeJo](https://www.wejo.com/) - Wejo has made it simple and secure to share and access connected car data, on a global scale.
 This data can be used for everything from origin-destination analysis, safety & speed studies, and more.
 - [StreetLight Data](https://www.streetlightdata.com/) - Provides data using smartphones as sensors to measure vehicles, bikes, and pedestrians across North America.
 Carry out your mission on time and under budget, with 24/7 access to counts, O-D, and other metrics you need.
 - [Strava](https://developers.strava.com/) - API for a popular tracking app for runners and cyclists.
 Data can be used to understand active transportation usage and patterns.
+- [Teralytics](https://www.teralytics.net/) - Provides data and insights on mobility patterns based on cellular trace data using a global network of telecom providers.

 ## Planning Data Specifications
 A collection of urban planning related data specifications and standards for use as part of programs & projects.